-By 2 p.m., all the seniors were back at school, chowing down on hot dogs and hamburgers prepared in the snack shack adjacent to the athletic field.
-I heard good reports from Camp Ska-No-Ka-San, from Officer from the historian's office.
-"That guy is really cool," said a senior, referring to Goller.
+In addition, Joseph "Potts" Stapleton continues to visit the office on a weekly basis and has digitally scanned a High School Seniors Participate in Community Service Day By 2 p.m., all the seniors Sixteen volunteers got to spend the were back at school, chowday with historian Rob Goller and ing down on hot dogs and hamburgers prepared in another 10 were busy at Hamlin the snack shack adjacent Park. to the athletic field.
+I heard good reports from Camp Ska-No-Ka-San, from Officer East Aurora Advertiser, May 26, 2022 from the historian's office.
+That guy is really cool," said a senior, referring to Goller.
+Yes, historians are really cool!